|Target:||Shear Host Gold|

 Alto Ventures Ltd is a TSX Venture Exchange listed gold exploration company trading under the symbol ATV.
 The Company owns and operates gold exploration projects in Quebec, Manitoba and Ontario.

-In Quebec, the Company owns two gold projects including Destiny and Windfall East.
+In Quebec, the Company is exploring the 100% owned Destiny gold project in the prolific Abitibi gold belt..
 In 2017 the preparation of a new Resource Estimate Report was commissioned to consider the underground potential of the high grade gold zones within the DAC Deposit on the Destiny Project.
 The DAC Deposit is made up of high grade gold-bearing quartz veins occurring within five parallel altered shear zones.
 In addition to gold in the quartz veins, the altered zones also carry gold at lower grades than the quartz veins but are significantly wider and contribute to the global gold resources at the DAC Deposit.
 In 2011 a Resource Estimate Report was prepared to estimate the gold content and grades of the five parallel altered shear zones making up the DAC Deposit.
 The DAC Deposit has an NI43-101 compliant Indicated Resource of approximately 10.8 million tonnes averaging 1.05 g/t gold (364,000 ounces) plus an Inferred Resource of approximately 8.3 million tonnes averaging 0.92 g/t gold (247,000 ounces)*.